Port Adelaide Football Club: SANFL honour board (post AFL entry)

-Hall of Fame
+Hall of fame

-Port Adelaide launched the club Hall of Fame on 20 February 1998, when it inducted inaugural 18 members into the Hall of Fame.
-It has since honoured 40 more players, coaches, administrators and club servants who have played a major part in the club, in addition to two eras of premiership teams.
+Port Adelaide launched the club's hall of fame on 20 February 1998 when it inducted 18 inaugural members into the hall.
+It has since honoured more than 40 additional players, coaches, administrators and club servants who have played a major part in the club, in addition to multiple premiership teams and the executive board which handled acquiring an AFL license.

 Greatest Team

 In June 2001, the Port Adelaide Football Club announced its 'Greatest Team' from the prior two centuries, consisting of the most successful players from the club.
 Between the 22 players inducted, they shared 201 premiership medals, 532 state games, 16 Magarey Medals and numerous other football accolades.
 The club hailed the group the "Greatest Team of the Greatest Club".